My opinion on Swaper

 I previously used a neat trick I discovered in Financially Free blog, which helped me to invest more funds.
 I created several auto-investment portfolios and it resulted in less idle funds.
 However, the auto-investment process had been redesigned and it’s not possible to create several portfolios anymore.

 For those of you who’d be tempted to invest manually, here’s what the available loans list typically looks like :

 Yes, that’s right!
 Only one loan is available, and a delayed one !
 Juicy ! (insert crying investor emoticon).
 All available loans are invested in by people using the auto-invest feature, so I strongly advise you to also use it.

 There’s a secondary market available, should you want to resell your loan.
-There’s no fee involved, which is a rare occurrence !
+There’s no fee involved, which is more and more common.

-One minor annoyance though, actually also found in ViaInvest‘s website is the color scheme used for the auto-invest screen.
+One minor annoyance though, actually also found in ViaInvest‘s website is the color scheme used for toggles.
 Surprisingly, a red toggle actually means “on”.
 I really can’t figure why they don’t use more classical checkboxes instead !

 Apart from that, this screen is extremely readable, as you can see in this screenshot :

 Website’s ease of use